Self-Regulation vs External Policing in Clothing-Optional Areas

 Characteristics

-• legal designation or tolerance
+• legal designation or informal tolerance

-• limited or periodic oversight
+• limited, periodic, or indirect oversight

 Observed Outcomes

-These environments typically show:
+These environments typically demonstrate:

-• relatively stable behaviour
+• relatively stable behavioural patterns

-• low incident frequency
+• low frequency of serious incidents

 Key Insight